hk-dev13/doc-envoyou/docs/faq.md

 # Frequently Asked Questions (FAQ)

-This page contains answers to the most commonly asked questions about the EnvoyOU API.
+This page contains answers to the most commonly asked questions about the Envoyou API.

 ## Getting Started

-### What is EnvoyOU?
+### What is Envoyou?

-EnvoyOU is a comprehensive API platform that provides user authentication, profile management, and data services for modern web applications.
+Envoyou is a comprehensive API platform that provides user authentication, profile management, and data services for modern web applications.
 It handles the complex aspects of user management so you can focus on building your application's core features.

 ### How do I get started?